 Larry Slawson received his Master's Degree from UNC Charlotte in 2018.
 He has a keen interest in microbiology.

-10 of the World's Deadliest Pandemics
+The 10 Deadliest Pandemics in History

 Throughout world history, a variety of viruses and bacteria have infected the human population, reaching catastrophic levels within only a short span of time.
 From cholera to influenza, each of these diseases has proven disastrous in terms of both infection and mortality rates.
 This work examines the ten worst pandemics in history, and provides a direct analysis of their causes, impact, and fatality rates.
 It is the author’s hope that a better understanding of these tragedies will accompany readers following their completion of this work.